(1) MA in Islamic Studies link: https://iis.upd.edu.ph/ma-program/apply/

 (5) PHISO or Philippine International Studies Organization link: https://phiso.org/

-Nassef is a lifelong learner of comparative study between Islam and International Relations.
+Nassef is a student of comparative study between Islam and International Relations.
+He is also interested in Islam’s relations to Bangsamoro (the Muslim minority in the Philippines) and to Euro-American Modernity.
 He created the IR-IS Research Cohort on December 2012 that became Co-IRIS (International Relations and Islamic Studies Research Cohort) on November 2013.
-In addition to his service to profession, he founded the Philippine International Studies Organization (PHISO) on September 2015.
+While on September 2015, he founded the Philippine International Studies Organization (PHISO), the leading professional association of International Studies’ scholars, teachers, and students in the country.

 Playlist of selected Video Conferences and Talks